Aravlaksh/robot-run/README.md

 ## Goal

-collect the gems and get the robot to the gate.
+Collect the gems and get the robot to the gate.
+Pass the level to win.

 ## Controls
 Use arrows to run and jump.